-The button on the left will allow you to limit how much amperage you can draw from your shore power source.
-By default, it will be set to 30A as the trailer uses a 30A inlet plug.
+The button the on left will allow you to limit how much amperage you can draw from your shore power source.
+By default, it will be set to 50A as the trailer uses a 50A inlet plug.
 However, you may want to change this limit temporarily if you are on a 20A or 15A outlet to prevent tripping the breaker on your power source.